Hierarchical Matrix Factorization for Interpretable Collaborative Filtering: Methodology

-Note that these hierarchical embeddings (i.e., (7) and (10)) are clearly differentiable with respect to their connection matrices and the latent factors of the top-level clusters.
+Note that these hierarchical embeddings are clearly differentiable with respect to their connection matrices and the latent factors of the top-level clusters.
 Thus, the embedding part of the MF, which is differentiable with respect to the latent factors, can be easily replaced by a hierarchical embedding, and SGD can be used for optimization without modification.
-In addition, the embedding layer can be easily changed to hierarchical embedding in MF-based deep-learning methods (although this was not addressed in this study).